Outsourcing social media might make sense for your business right now, given all the disruption in retailing and changes in consumer shopping habits.

 - Roadmap of how you’ll achieve them

-- Definitive metrics
+- Definitive metrics to measure progress

 Additionally, review your billings each month, especially if you’re supplementing with social advertising.
 Require the vendor to fully explain the results you’re getting for your money.

 4. Refrain from having a “stand-in” try to build your relationships.

 As I mentioned earlier, there is no substitute for the real thing.
 A vendor will help you with your social media marketing but that often does not include building relationships online.

 If you’re going to outsource, make sure you have a solid engagement strategy in place.

 - How will you respond and interact with followers?